-All states have time limits for filing a medical malpractice lawsuit.
-For medical malpractice cases in Florida, the injured party must file a lawsuit within two years from when the patient (or sometimes a parent, guardian, or other family member) either knew, (or should reasonably have known) that the injury had occurred and there was a reasonable possibility that medical malpractice caused the harm.
+All states have time limits for filing medical malpractice lawsuits.
+Generally, for medical malpractice cases in Florida, the injured party must file a lawsuit within two years under Florida Statutes § 95.11.
+This will typically be two years from when the patient (or sometimes a parent, guardian, or another family member) knew (or should reasonably have known) that the injury had occurred and there was a reasonable possibility that medical malpractice caused the harm.

 There is another limitation on Florida medical malpractice claims.
-It is known as the statute of repose, which states that unless there you find fraud, concealment, or misrepresentation, you cannot sue healthcare providers for medical malpractice more than four years after the malpractice incident occurs.
+It is known as the statute of repose.
+This law states that unless you uncover fraud, concealment, or misrepresentation, you cannot sue healthcare providers for medical malpractice more than four years after the malpractice incident occurs.

 Florida Notice and Expert Requirements

-- The attorney must gather the medical records from health care providers and review these documents;
+- The attorney must gather medical records from health care providers and review these documents.

 - The attorney must then file a “Notice of Intent to Initiate Litigation for Medical Negligence.”
 This document lists the prospective plaintiffs and defendants.
 It also includes a summary of the claim and injury.
 The expert affidavit must be attached.
 Each prospective defendant must receive a copy of the notice.